Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 **Identity/perception** --> Owners should see themselves as a family business **Family dynamics**

-== The way i see family firms is that we should not have small companies like mine as a family firm. b==
+==The way i see family firms is that we should not have small companies like mine as a family firm.
+My cousin is a suppleant, but I run it together with a friend from KTH==